 A Special thing is if you are already staying here, the entrance fee of Mua Cave is free.
 Moreover, in accordance with the spirit of solidarity projects, most of the employees at Mua Caves Ecolodge are local people living in the nearby village.
 Visitors are more likely to treat them as dear friends rather than guests.
 Mua Caves Ecolodge, a charming resort with a quiet atmosphere and comfortable accommodations, is truly a place where human relationship takes precedence over the quality of services.

 Some useful tips for you

-- For wonderful panoramic photos of golden paddy fields and limestone mountains, you’d better arrange your trip to Ninh Binh & Mua Cave during its “Golden season” which is between late May and early June, sometimes early in May when the rice is getting ripe and changing from green to beautiful golden.
+- For wonderful panoramic photos of golden paddy fields and limestone mountains, you’d better arrange your trip to Ninh Binh & Mua Cave during its “Golden season,” which is between late May and early June, sometimes early in May when the rice is getting ripe and changing from green to beautiful golden.
 The attractiveness of natural scenery is undeniable from the top of Hang Mua.

 - The best time to hike the Mua Cave Peak is the early morning.
-You should start at 5 a.m – 6 a.m to capture the magnificent sunrise view.
+You should start at 5 a.m. – 6 a.m. to capture the magnificent sunrise view.
 The sunset is also great but doesn’t try to hike after 4 p.m and leave early; because it will get dark really quick which would be quite dangerous.

 - Finally, don’t forget to bring your BEST camera and several memory cards; you would want to capture everything on your way.

-Suggestions for Ninh Binh tours
+Suggestions for Ninh Binh Tours

-Attractive, but less touristy than other destinations in Ninh Binh, Mua Cave will meet all criteria of an ideal place for your North Vietnam tours.
+Attractive and easy to visit at a reasonable price, extra less touristy than other destinations in Ninh Binh, Mua Cave will meet all criteria of an ideal place for your North Vietnam tours.
 So why not Mua Cave Ninh Binh?
 Give me a reason.